Two people who love Japanese traditional culture and lived in an avant-garde

 Miyuki Inoue (Magical Editor)

-Isamu Noguchi's Akari series is widely known as it is still manufactured and sold as lighting equipment.
+Isamu Noguchi's Akari series is widely known because it is still manufactured and sold as lighting equipment.
 But who is Saburo Hasegawa?

 The subtitle of the exhibition is "Mid Century" in the heyday of the United States where Noguchi was based, "Rediscovering Japan in the 1950s."
 Saburo Hasegawa must have left a stylish work.
 I have a feeling that I can meet a wonderful world.